Chagford Conservation Group

 The South Devon and Dartmoor volunteer work party meets on a Wednesday throughout the year to do practical conservation work on several reserves.
 There are also adhoc opportunities on other reserves and other tasks.
-For more information about volunteering with Devon Wildlife Trust, go to: www.devonwildlifetrust.org/volunteer or email firstname.lastname@example.org or telephone 01392 279244 and ask for Hannah Andrews.
+Find out more about volunteering with Devon Wildlife Trust on their website, or email email@example.com or telephone 01392 279244 and ask for Hannah Andrews.

 A charity dedicated to recreating native woodland across Dartmoor and South Devon.
 Volunteers collect seeds, care for seedlings in the nurseries and plant trees out.
-Find out more at www.moortrees.org
+Find out more on the Moor Trees website.

 Okement Rivers Improvement Group, Okehampton, ORIG

 The aim of the group is to protect and enhance the East & West Okement Rivers which flow through the town for the benefit of the community.
 When necessary, major work is carried out alongside the rivers as well as cutting back shrubbery and collecting litter from and alongside the river banks.